scnslabutsa/myhthelperEduContent/_episodes/OHS17b.md

 * Drink extra fluids.
 8 to 10 cups of liquids such as water, prune juice, warm juices, teas, or hot lemonade throughout the day can be helpful.
 * If possible, try to increase your physical activity.
 Not exercising is one of the most common causes of constipation.
 * Only use laxatives as directed by your healthcare team.
-* In addition to laxatives, you can ask your healthcare team about over-the-counter stool softeners, psyllium fiber, enemas, or suppositories.
+* In addition to laxatives, you can ask your healthcare team about over-the-counter stool softeners, psylilum fiber, enemas, or suppositories.

+<sup>34</sup>American Society of Clinical Oncology, 2016.
+Nutrition for the Person with Cancer During Treatment: Constipation.